 - Instead of saying: “I’m an effective communicator,” show it with a clear cover letter that is direct and gets to the point

-And needless to say, there should be absolutely zero spelling or grammar mistakes.
+Oh, and there should be absolutely zero spelling or grammar mistakes.
 (Unless you want to put yourself into the “amateur” category.)

 Pro tip: make your application word-perfect, you can use free writing and proofreading tools like Grammarly or the Hemingway App.